How to Calculate Net Income (NI): Complete Guide & Formula for Businesses

 Therefore, the Net Income = 500,000 – 375,000 = 125,000 AUD.

-For a Company Net Profit of $125,000 after all costs & expenses
+For this company, Net Profit is $125,000 after all costs and expenses.

 Individual NI Calculation Explained

-This blog is primarily focused on businesses, but individuals also gain from awareness of NI calculation.
-When it comes to individuals, net income is usually your post-deduction income.
+This blog is primarily focused on businesses, but individuals also benefit from NI awareness.
+For individuals, net income is usually your post-deduction income.

 Example: